siripersson/color_game/README.md

-# Colour game
+# Color game

-A colour game in Python using Tkinter the standard GUI (Graphical User Interface) package for Python.
+A color game in Python using Tkinter the standard GUI (Graphical User Interface) package for Python.

 ## Configuration
-Run `python colour_game.py´ to start the game.
+Run `python color_game.py to start the game.

 ### Prerequisites